 Management or HR must create all verified and accurate indices that are calculated from the HR tech to serve as the input for the analytics.
 This is to avoid any garbage inside the database for appropriate, sophisticated analysis.

 Hr must use the correct channels, timings for communication and some interesting techniques to encourage decision makers to work on the data insights.
 For example, employee engagement reports are most times delivered soon after the analysis is completed.
-But all these become much more affective if they get delivered at the time of business planning sessions.
+But all these become much more effective if they get delivered at the time of business planning sessions.
 Also if they show relationship between specific focused outcomes and engagement, it becomes more impactful.